TopTalent-23/agro_mall_admin_panel/README.md

 - **Bootstrap**: Frontend framework for responsive design and UI components

 ## Disclaimer
-Ahire Agro Mall 2.0 is a fictional project created for demonstration purposes.
+ Agro Mall Admin Panel is a fictional project created for demonstration purposes.
 Any resemblance to real businesses or organizations is purely coincidental.